ginnymortensen/I519/.github/README.md

-# gamortenPRJ - submission for I519 Fall 2022 Project
+#Submission for I519 Fall 2022 Project

 ## Project workflow for I519: